Hack4Austin2014/BBBS.Prototype/README.md

 			picture		:	string	// full URL of the picture to include

-			pricerange	:	int		// one of priceranges (see below)
+			pricerange	:	string		// one of priceranges (see below)

 			promoted	:	boolean